-On the national road north from Johannesburg, towards Zimbabwe, is the flat area known as the Springbok Flats, part of the Great Rift Valley.
-About 80 miles (125km) north of Johannesburg on the edge of the Flats lies the town of Bela-Bela, still commonly called Warmbaths (the name officially changed in 2002), famous for the hot mineral springs that rise to the surface there.
-The spring yields about 20,000 litres of water, enriched with sodium chloride, calcium carbonate and other minerals every hour.
-The town is a popular spa and holiday resort, considered to be one of the most modern of its kind in the world.
-The main resort, called Warmbaths, has a large indoor pool with underwater jets, outdoor hot and cold swimming pools, jacuzzis, a wave pool, and several water slides.
+The area known as Springbok Flats is part of the Great Rift Valley and lies on the national road north from Johannesburg.
+Bela-Bela town is located on the area's edge.
+Still commonly known as Warmbaths (the name officially changed in 2002), it is famous for its hot mineral springs.
+The springs yield about 20,000 litres of water every hour, all of which is enriched with sodium chloride, calcium carbonate, and other minerals.
+The town is a popular spa and holiday resort.
+The main resort, Warmbaths, has a large indoor pool with underwater jets, outdoor hot and cold swimming pools, jacuzzis, a wave pool, and several water slides.
 The resort also includes facilities for waterskiing, go-karting, quad biking, pedal boating, miniature golf, archery, tennis, squash, and volleyball, as well as several shops and restaurants.
-Accommodation is varied but the resort is also open to day visitors, who can gain entry anytime between 7am and 5pm daily.
-A fun family excursion from Johannesburg, everybody should find something to entertain them at Warmbaths.
+Accommodation is varied but the resort is open to day visitors as well, who can enter anytime between 7am and 5pm daily.